melislekesiz/test/README.md

-# HUBII microservice: HRV-02 pipeline
+# HUBII microservice: HRV-02 pipeline test-melis

 (Fast)API Pipeline for the processing of heart rate data from raw ECG signals towards HRV features.
 It can be deployed as a microservice locally and is also available to use via a web interface [here](https://hubii.world/hrv-pipeline-02/), on the HUBII Platform.